danielsaidi/BottomSheet/Readmes/Getting-Started.md

 #  Getting Started

-This article describes how you get started with BottomSheet.
+This article describes how to get started with BottomSheet.

 ## Installation